Thrum Messaging System

 Mention Routing

-When a message includes mentions (via --to, --mention, or @role in the mentions list), Thrum stores them as refs with type mention and the role name as the value:
+When a message has mentions (via --to, --mention, or @role in the mentions list), Thrum stores each one as a ref with type mention and the role name as the value:

 { "type": "mention", "value": "reviewer" }

-Agents can then filter their inbox to only messages that mention them:
+Agents filter their inbox to only messages that mention them:

 thrum inbox --mentions